JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/Qt_DAB-6.9.1.png)

-The *mainWidget* (see picture) of Qt-DAB (always visible), contains settings for controlling the visibility of other widgets.
+The *main widget* (see picture) of Qt-DAB (always visible), contains settings for controlling the visibility of other widgets.
 It shows - left half - a list of services (either from the currently selected channel or from the favourites), seleting a service is just by clicking on the name.
-On the right half of the widget is shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.
+On the right half of the widget it shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

 * touching the *ensemble name* (NPO (8001) in the picture) makes the *content table*, i.e. an overview of the content of the ensemble, visible with the possibility of storing the data in a ".csv" format.
 If  the data is visible, touching will hide it;